 E. Coli Poisoning can cause serious illness, including kidney failure from hemolytic uremic syndrome (HUS).
-HUS in children can lead to kidney failure, pancreatitis, heart problems, brain damage and death.
-If there is a positive culture, it is critical that further testing is done to determine if it is E. coli O157:H7 and to get a genetic fingerprint of the serotype to match it to other cases around the country.
-Your ability to recover medical bill payments, pain and suffering compensation and other money is dependent on the correct tests being done.
+HUS in children can lead to kidney failure, pancreatitis, heart problems, brain damage, and death.
+If a stool sample is positive for E. coli, it is critical that further testing be done to determine if it the bacteria is E. coli O157:H7 and to get a genetic fingerprint of the serotype to match it to other cases around the country.
+Your ability to recover medical bill payments, pain and suffering compensation, and other money is dependent on the correct tests being conducted.

 Tap water can scald in seconds.
 Anti-scald devices are available at hardware stores.
-These devises can keep water temperature below 120 degrees Farenheit to help prevent scald burns.
+These devices can keep water temperature below 120 degrees Fahrenheit to help prevent scald burns.
 Set water heater temperature at 120 degrees Fahrenheit.
 If your son or daughter is scalded in a hotel or motel shower, you may have a claim for damages.

 Our lawyers are recognized nationally in the areas of product liability, personal injury, and wrongful death.
 Attorneys at the firm have been interviewed by The New York Times, The Wall Street Journal, Lawyers USA, and other publications.
 Fred Pritzker has spoken at Harvard Law School, Cornell, and other institutions.